hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/fabric-token-sdk.md

     <table>
         <tr>
             <td>
-                PR <a href="https://github.com/hyperledger-labs/fabric-token-sdk/pull/468" class=".btn">#468</a>
+                PR <a href="https://github.com/hyperledger-labs/fabric-token-sdk/pull/469" class=".btn">#469</a>
             </td>
             <td>
                 <b>
-                    compute the sum of the outputs over those in the same action.
+                    check what happens when wallets on the same nodes are used in an htlc…
                 </b>
             </td>
         </tr>
         <tr>
             <td>
-                <span class="chip">bug</span>

             </td>
             <td>
-                The code was picking outputs from any action.
+                … transaction
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2023-04-19 06:51:05 +0000 UTC
+        Created At 2023-04-27 09:52:14 +0000 UTC
     </div>
 </div>